 Table 14-2.
 Causes of Gastrointestinal Bleeding ||Download (.pdf)

 Upper GI bleeding

 Esophageal varices, esophageal neoplasms, Mallory-Weiss laceration, gastritis, peptic ulcer disease

 Rapid upper GI bleeding, diverticulosis, infectious colitis, angiodysplasia, IBD, neoplasm, anal fissure, hemorrhoids

-This chapter will discuss pediatric gastrointestinal disorders, pathology of the oral ...
+This chapter will discuss pediatric gastrointestinal disorders, pathology of the oral cavity and salivary glands ...